 The majority of the U.S. is at risk for severe weather, which can cause dangerous and sometimes life-threatening conditions.
 Snowstorms, extreme cold, hurricane-force winds, torrential rains and flooding, and lightning can all wreak havoc on our daily schedules.
 Preparing before a disaster strikes and knowing what to do during and after a storm will help ensure you and your family greatly reduce your risk for injury and damage to your home.

-• Stay out of floodwaters, if possible, and do not drive into flooded areas.
-Even water only several inches deep can be dangerous.
+Stay out of floodwaters, if possible, and DO NOT into flooded areas.
+Even water only several inches deep CAN BE dangerous.